Read our latest case study

 Editor's note

-This guide is published by Revasi, a reservation platform that powers booking for several restaurants on this list, including Locavore NXT, Nusantara by Locavore, Night Rooster, Herbivore, Solea and Peggy's Brass Knuckles.
+This guide is published by Revasi, a reservation platform that powers booking for several restaurants on this list, including Locavore NXT, Nusantara by Locavore, Night Rooster and Locavore To Go.
 To keep the recommendations honest, restaurants are included only if they would belong on this list whether or not Revasi worked with them.
-Mozaic, Blanco par Mandif, Syrco BASÈ, Room4Dessert, Hujan Locale and others are not Revasi clients and are recommended on their merits.
+Mozaic, Blanco par Mandif, Syrco BASÈ, Room4Dessert, Wedja, NARI, Kagemusha and Rayjin are not Revasi clients and are recommended on their merits.

 Ubud has changed faster than most international guidebooks have caught up with.
 Fifteen years ago this was a yoga town with one or two serious restaurants.
 In 2026 it's one of the most concentrated fine dining destinations in Southeast Asia, and one of the best places in Indonesia to eat well across every price point.